 Michael has many years experience in the events and tourism industry, in both private and public sectors.
-Currently running an events and marketing business, Michael has previously built and sold a large events business as well as working as the Strategic Manager of the Victorian Major Company.
-He has also held a number of board roles including the Melbourne Food and Wine Festival, AFI Awards and others.
+Currently running an events and marketing business, he’s has previously built and sold a large events business as well as working as the strategic manager of the Victorian Major Company.
+Michael has held a number of board roles including the Melbourne Food and Wine Festival, AFI Awards and others.

 Peter is CEO of the iconic Dandenong’s heritage attraction, the Puffing Billy Railway.
 Reporting to the Emerald Tourist Railway Board he manages staff and volunteers that operate this much-loved part of the Dandenong’s.

 Peter has previously been a member of regional and town based tourism industry bodies, along with working in both larger and smaller businesses.

 Now living in Emerald, having always worked in the tourism, heritage and events industry, he is excited to be back in the Yarra Valley and the Dandenong Ranges area where he grew up, and is looking forward to being a part of the growth of the local tourism industry.

 A native of Scotland, with qualifications in economics, finance and an MBA, supplemented with studies at the Harvard School of Public Health in Boston, Carl Cowie became CEO of Nillumbik Shire Council in 2018, following his role as CEO at Mornington Peninsula Shire Council.

 Carl is internationally experienced, the result of previous work in healthcare, facilities management, transport, manufacturing and construction project management, and is highly skilled in maximising business performance and increasing customer satisfaction.

 As an experienced small business owner within the region and involvement in the local business community, Sam’s experience also includes over 20 years in the IT sector working in private industry and government.